4 min read

 Good general veterinary care is also an important prevention method for potential seizures in your dog.
 Fleas and ticks, along with heartworms and other parasites, can cause enormous strife with your dog's health.
-These parasites carry disease that can make your dog very ill.
+These parasites carry diseases that can make your dog very ill.
 Diseases carried by ticks such as Lyme disease are also known to cause seizures.

 Easing Worry About Seizures

-There is a lot to worry about when you have a dog who has seizures, whether they are not very often or cluster seizures that happen quite often.
+There is a lot to worry about when you have a dog who has seizures, whether they are not very often, or cluster seizures that happen quite regularly.
 As a pet owner, you probably understand anything that you can do to prevent your dog from having seizures is worth the effort.
 Though some seizures are a sign of a dangerous health condition such as a tumor, other seizures occur for no reason at all and have little to no effect on your dog's overall health.
 However, the link between the two extremes is whether or not your dog is healthy with a good balance of diet and exercise, high-quality foods, and preventive veterinary care.
-Anytime your dog is showing signs of seizures, see your veterinarian for a proper diagnosis so the causes of seizures can be treated, and prevention of future seizures can begin.
+Any time your dog is showing signs of seizures, see your veterinarian for a proper diagnosis so the causes of seizures can be treated, and prevention of future seizures can begin.